teusreis/PHP-Blog-MVC/README.md

 ## Description
 ---

-This project is blog, built in MVC design pattern, where user can read any post and even create an account to create their own posts!
+This project is blog, built with MVC design pattern, where users can read any post and even create an account to create their own posts!

 ## Main Features
 ---